-I recently received my PhD from the Machine Learning Department and the Center for the Neural Basis of Cognition at Carnegie Mellon University.
+I received my PhD from the Machine Learning Department and the Center for the Neural Basis of Cognition at Carnegie Mellon University.
 I was a member of the Brain Image Analyis Group led by Tom Mitchell.

 I use functional Magnetic Resonance Imaging (fMRI) and Magnetoencephalography (MEG) to investigate how the brain represents the meaning of words, sentences and stories.

-Another part of my work is defined by the complexity of language and the inexistence of a comprehensive model of meaning composition: we do not know how the meaning of successive words combine to form the meaning of a sentence.
+Another part of my work is defined by the complexity of language and the non-existence of a comprehensive model of meaning composition: we do not know how the meaning of successive words combine to form the meaning of a sentence.
 Investigating the brain representation of a sentence is therefore a complex task because we are both looking for the neural signature and trying to approximate the composition function.
-However, with appropriate experimental settings and computational models, we can study both problems: we can use existing models of language to study the brain representation of meaning, or we can use brain data to evaluate different meaning composition hypotheses.
+However, with appropriate experimental design and computational models, we can study both problems: we can use existing models of language to study the brain representation of meaning, and we can use brain data to evaluate different meaning composition hypotheses.